Universal Periodic Review (UPR)

 From the beginning of the UPR process, prohibition of corporal punishment has featured prominently, confirming its centrality to states' obligations under international human rights law.
 The Global Initiative submits briefings for the UPR of every state which has not yet prohibited all corporal punishment of children, monitors coverage of the issue during the reviews and conducts a follow up programme.

 In the first cycle of the UPR (12 sessions between 2008 and 2011) the human rights records of 194 states were reviewed.
 The obligation to prohibit corporal punishment was raised as an issue in relation to 95 states, at least 47 of which accepted recommendations to prohibit it.
-In the second cycle so far (12 sessions since 2012), prohibition of corporal punishment has been recommended to 112 states, accepted by 50 states.
-Overall, as at March 2017, of the states which have not yet prohibited all corporal punishment, 113 have received recommendations to do so during their UPR(s), and 59 have accepted these recommendations.
+In the second cycle (14 sessions between 2012 and 2016), prohibition of corporal punishment has been recommended to 112 states, accepted by 52 states.
+In the third cycle (one session so far), prohibition of corporal punishment has been recommended to 9 states, accepted by 2.
+Overall, as at May 2017, of the states which have not yet prohibited all corporal punishment, 114 have received recommendations to do so during their UPR(s), and 60 have accepted these recommendations.
 These positive responses provide opportunities for NGOs, human rights institutions, UN agencies and others to advocate for law reform to prohibit all corporal punishment.

 A minority of states are outspoken in their defence of corporal punishment of children and reject recommendations concerning prohibition.
 Others provide information on prohibition which is disputed by the Global Initiative, for example claiming that existing law adequately protects children from corporal punishment and further reform is unnecessary.
 In these states, where governments misinterpret legislation or actively oppose law reform, human rights institutions, NGOs and other child rights advocates may need to consider the use of legal action and international and regional human rights complaint/communication mechanisms in pursuing law reform.
 The Global Initiative is always pleased to give advice and technical assistance: email firstname.lastname@example.org.